neocogent/sqlchain/INSTALL.md

         }
     }

-It is also probably better for serving static content and only passing api calls to sqlchain-api, in which case use a blank value www cfg item to disable root files. eg.
+It is also probably better for serving static content and only passing api calls to sqlchain-api, in which case use a blank www in sqlchain-api.cfg to disable root files. eg.

     "www":"",